We Need Your Support Today!

 WBO Books & Water reaches out globally and has over years joined forces with us to amplify efforts offering children hope by nourishing their minds with books, their bodies with clean and ample water, along with gender-specific lavatory construction at Merasi School.

-Pratham democratises access to books so that every Indian child can discover the joys of reading.
-All India Read Day has been a favorite annual event at Merasi School.
-FAR 2021 “Spark Curiosity” Campaign raised
+Pratham pledges access to books so that every Indian child can discover the joys of reading.
+All India Read Day is a favorite annual event at Merasi School.
+Our 2021 “Spark Curiosity” Campaign raised books for

 Playing For Change

 Dedicated to the belief that music is our common language, PFC builds music schools for children around the world.
 Music Merasi participates annually in Playing For Change Day.
 Cultivating a deep sense of dignity, equality and belonging, youth join multicultural musicians of all ages together raising funds supporting new schools.

 American India Foundation